EphraimSiegfried/aporiapy/README.md

 ## Contributing

 Dependency management and the publishing of packages is managed by [uv](https://github.com/astral-sh/uv).
 You can install it with `pip install uv`.
-The interpreter can be run with `uv run aporiapy`
+The interpreter can be run with `uv run aporiapy`.
+Tests can be run with `uv run pytest`

 ## Acknowledgements